Nazanin1369/MPC/README.md

  - `cte`: The Cross-Track-Error
  - `epsi`: The orientation error

-The update equation is following:
+The update equations are as following:

 ```cpp
 fg[1 + x_start + t] = x1 - (x0 + v0 * CppAD::cos(psi0) * dt);